jupyter-book/blog/posts/2025-11-04-why-make-a-major-release.md

 Unfortunately, it also means that many Jupyter Books out there are now broken.
 In particular, users who haven't pinned their Jupyter Book versions to the `1.x` series will likely experience new build failures.

-Users can make sure their version of Jupyter Book is compatible with the 1.x series by using commands like:
+If you are not ready to try out the new version, you can reinstall a version of Jupyter Book compatible with the 1.x series by using commands like:

 ```shell
 $ pip install "jupyter-book<2"